 If you still have some glittery paper leftover from last year, use it rather than throwing it away.
 If you need to buy more (who doesn’t, every year?) then look for plastic-free wrapping paper.

 Gift bags are a good option.
-But they often have a little piece of plastic at the top that the shops use to hang them from the shelves.
+Just watch out for the shop bought ones, they often have a little piece of plastic at the top to hang them from the shelves.
 They’re more likely to be reused though, and negate the need for Sellotape.

 Reusable wrapping paper is actually a thing too.
 I’ve been wrapping presents in new (100% cotton) tea towels for a while now.
 I tie the package together with the string that I save each week from my veg box.
 It doesn’t look as neat, but who’s looking at the wrapping?